vinush-vigneswaran/tic-tac-toe/README.md

 A game of tic-tac-toe?
 Created on C# 10 .NET 6.0 with option to play on CLI or Windows UI.

 ## Getting Started
-To play the game you can simply clone this repo and then click on the shortcut (to the .exe file) located in ``...\tic-tac-toe\tic-tac-toe-game``
+To play the game you can simply clone this repo and then click on the shortcut (to the .exe file) located in:
+ ``...\tic-tac-toe\tic-tac-toe-game``

 ## WinForm UI
 The GUI was created using WinForm on .NET